chronoDave/Chrono-Labs/packages/portfolio-express/assets/markdown/techlab.md

 #### Introduction

-Companion AI & You is a project I've worked on during Tech Lab.
-The briefing of the Tech Lab was as follows:
+Companion AI & You is an experimental project I've done during Tech Lab, a 3rd year self-exploration assignment that lasted for half a year.
+It aims to ask you, the reader, several questions regarding AI with the main question being:

+> "Is it possible to have a relationship with an AI?".

+#### Context

+The Tech Lab assignment is as follows:

 > Tech lab develops new applications of technology by producing prototypes that are based on future or present based scenarios which demonstrate a desired effect on systems and people within a multidisciplinary context.